vmware-tanzu/tanzu-dev-portal/content/blog/api-gateway-c-sharp-yarp-eureka/index.md

 languages:
 - dotnet
 url: "/blog/build-api-gateway-csharp-yarp-eureka"
-description: Learn how YARP can work with Eureka, a RESTful service used for service discovery, load balancing, and failover
+description: "Learn how YARP can work with Eureka, a RESTful service used for service discovery, load balancing, and failover"
 ---

 In this previous [blog](/blog/build-api-gateway-csharp-yarp), you learnt how to implement an API gateway in .NET 6 with _YARP_, a reverse proxy library.